 As per the Oxford dictionary, war is a state of armed conflict between different countries or different groups within a country.
 Cicero defines war broadly as “a contention by force”; Hugo Grotius opines that “war is the state of contending parties, considered as such”; Thomas Hobbes adds that war is also an attitude: “By war is meant a state of affairs, which may exist even while its operations are not continued;” Denis Diderot says that war is “a convulsive and violent disease of the body politic;” for Karl von Clausewitz, “War is the continuation of politics by other means”, and so on.

 So, it can be inferred that war is not limited to only an armed conflict as what war is conventionally perceived to be.
-It has been in a lot of different forms like cold war, civil war, proxy war, invasion, religious war, etc. A new entrant in this list is trade war.
-So we will look into what it is, how it affects economy, how it happens and how it can affect India’s economy.
+It has been in a lot of different forms like the cold war, civil war, proxy war, invasion, religious war, etc. A new entrant in this list is the trade war.
+So we will look into what it is, how it affects the economy, how it happens, and how it can affect India’s economy.